-Be careful when choosing your channel art.
-I suggest using a simple design or pattern that is consistent with your company’s branding.
-Also, make sure you have the rights to use image you choose.
+Keep in mind that you must have the rights to use any image you choose.
 Lastly, go check out what these images look like on other devices to make sure everything looks good.
-Phones, televisions, tablets, and desktops all show the channel art at different dimensions.
+Your channel art will appear differently depending on what device your subscribers are viewing it on.

 Remember to be confident and have fun.
-Great videos always have good energy; if you’re not having fun making the video, your audience probably won’t have fun watching it.
+Great videos always have good energy; if you’re not having fun making the video, your audience probably won’t have fun watching it!

 Here are a few helpful resources to help you get started:

 - 5 Mistakes that Make People Hate Your Videos (And How to Avoid Them)